vanus-labs/vanus-connect/connectors/source-aws-billing/README.md

 ## Introduction

-The AWS Billing Source is a [Vance Connector][vc] which use [AWS Cost Explorer][awsbill] api pull yesterday billing data by fix time.
-The data group by aws service
+The AWS Billing Source is a [Vance Connector][vc] which use [AWS Cost Explorer][awsbill] api pull yesterday billing data by fix time.The data group by aws service

 For example,billing data output a CloudEvent looks like: